abdbbdii/LMS-Semester-Project/README.md

 **Usage:**
 The Student class simplifies the management of student profiles in C++ programs, providing functionalities for efficient handling of student-related data.

-Don't worry ma'am no using vectors ;)
+Don't worry ma'am, I'm not using vectors ;)